Characteristic foliations -- a survey: Case (1): Closed leaves

 Suppose $q(D)>0$.
 Then $D$ is contained in the interior of the positive cone and, therefore, also in the interior of the pseudo-effective cone.
 Hence, $D$ is big \cite[Lem.\ 2.2.3]{Laz}, i.e.\ $h^0(X,{\mathcal O}(kD))\sim k^{2n}$, which implies $h^0(D,\omega_D^k)\sim k^{2n-1}$ contradicting the assumption that $D$ is uniruled.

 Suppose $q(D)=0$.
 If $D$ is nef, then $\omega_D$ is nef too, which again would contradict the assumption that $D$ uniruled.
-If $D$ is not contained in the closure of the movable cone, then it is contained in the interior of the pseudo-effective cone and one argues as above.
+If $D$ is not contained in the closure of the movable cone, then, by Boucksom's duality of movable and pseudo-effective cone \cite{Boucksom}, it is contained in the interior of the pseudo-effective cone and one argues as above.
 If $D$ is contained in the boundary of the movable cone, $D$ is the limit of movable divisors and hence its restriction to $D$ is still a limit of effective divisors.
 However, this implies that $\omega_D\cong {\mathcal O}(D)|_D$ is pseudo-effective which contradicts $D$ uniruled.\footnote{We wish to thank R.\ Abugaliev for his help with this argument.}

 The discussion should be compared to the result \cite[Thm.\ 3.7]{Loray} asserting in the general setting that $D$ is uniruled if and only if $\omega_{\mathcal F}$ is not pseudo-effective.
 The above discussion can be interpreted as saying that any smooth divisor $D\subset X$ with $q(D)\geq 0$ has a pseudo-effective $\omega_D$, thus $D$ cannot be uniruled.